Management

 If you have a skill or knowledge that people are interested in possessing or learning more about, you can coach people on a one-on-one basis and get paid for it.

-After perfecting the art of online teaching, you can develop an online course which learners can conveniently access at their own free time at a fee.
+After perfecting the art of online teaching, you can develop an online course which learners can conveniently access in their own free time at a fee.

 You can create and host your online course with platforms such as Udemy or Teachable and harness your skills to create a profitable business.